LisbonLisboaPortugal.com

 The E15 tram passing the Mosteiro dos Jeronimos

-The tram is the recommended means of travel to Belem.
+The tram is the recommended means of public transport to Belém.

-The tram journey takes 40 minutes from Praça da Figueira to Belem, but the route is very scenic as it passes beneath the suspension bridge and through many traditional areas of Lisbon.
+The tram journey takes 40 minutes from Praça da Figueira to Belém, but the route is very scenic as it passes beneath the suspension bridge and through many traditional areas of Lisbon.
+On the return, this journey will feel much longer, when you start to notice the crowding, the number of stops and the jostling in and out at every one.

 The tram service is operated by Carris, and their website is www.carris.pt/

-Warning: The E15 tram can get very packed and is frequently targeted by highly-skilled pickpockets.
-When on busy trams, always be cautious with your valuables, especially if you are stood by the door (thieves snatch items just as the doors are closing).
+Warning: The E15 tram can get very packed and is frequently targeted by highly skilled pickpockets.
+When on busy trams, always be cautious with your valuables, especially if you are standing by the doors.
+The common trick is to snatch items just as the doors are closing, leaving no time to react.

 Major tram stops: 1) Praça da Figueira 2) Praça do Comércio 3) Cais do Sodré 4) Cais da Rocha 5) Calvário 6) Altinho (MAAT) 7) Mosteiro dos Jerónimos 8) Largo da Princesa